Skip to content

 • Corner kick

-Awarded to the attacking team when a defender last touches the ball before it crosses the goal line outside the goal.
-Taken from the corner arc.
+Awarded to the attacking team when a defender is the last player to touch the ball before it fully crosses the goal line outside the post.
+The kick is taken from the quarter-circle arc in the corner of the pitch.
+Corner kicks are a prime set-piece opportunity, as the ball is delivered directly into the penalty area where players compete to score.

 • Counter-attack